 Seafaring fans can find almost anything nautical to enjoy here: from stunning beaches to unparalleled diving experiences to boating between the islands.
-Landlovers can find spectacular hiking opportunities on all six islands, and one established campground on each of the islands.
+Landlovers can find spectacular hiking opportunities on all five islands, and one established campground on each of the islands.
 History buffs can get their fix learning about the park’s almost 13,000 years of human history.

 UpdateNPF Invests $1.7 Million in Park Partners